All Hands on Deck (song)

-"All Hands on Deck" is a song recorded by American singer Tinashe for her debut studio album, Aquarius (2014).
-It was written by Tinashe, Bebe Rexha, Stargate, and Cashmere Cat, and produced by the latter two.
-A crunk&B song, "All Hands on Deck" contains a prominent pan flute breakdown, a thick bassline and "club-friendly" beat, and has been described as the "sister song" to the album's lead single "2 On" (2014).
-The track's lyrical content comprises a dance instructional and portrays a scenario of retaining confidence, and rebound dating after a break-up, and contain themes of girl power and self empowerment.
+"All Hands on Deck" is a club-oriented song recorded by American singer Tinashe for her debut album, Aquarius (2014).
+The song was written by Tinashe, Bebe Rexha, Stargate, and Cashmere Cat, and produced by the latter two.
+Called a "crunk-n'-b throwback" by Slant Magazine, "All Hands on Deck" contains a prominent pan flute breakdown played by Cashmere Cat and Stargate, a strong bassline and drum beat, and has been described as the "sister song" to the album's lead single "2 On."
+The track's lyrical content shows confidence in finding a new lover after a break-up, and contain themes of girl power and self empowerment.
 On February 22, 2015, a remix version of the song premiered online featuring Australian rapper Iggy Azalea, and received a digital-only release on February 24.
 Serving as the third single from Aquarius, it impacted urban contemporary radio and was released as a digital download in the United States on February 24, 2015.

-The song garnered positive reviews from music critics who commended its club appeal and Tinashe's vocals, while also naming it as a highlight on the album.
-Azalea's verse on the promotional remix version was also well-received, with critics opining that her addition was beneficial for the track's airplay prospects.
+The song garnered mixed reviews from music critics who commended its club appeal and Tinashe's vocals, while others called it "hokey" or "generic".
+Azalea's verse on the promotional remix version was well-received.
 Tinashe has performed "All Hands on Deck" for radio stations KPWR and Nova 106.9, and as part of her set list for her Aquarius Tour (2014–15).